coolcatsnft/papercats-example/chapter-5/README.md

 We now have a working wallet connection and are successfully storing our wallet address, balance and library in our apps state.

+### TLDR
+If you want to look at the example we're going to create first, here is our [finished site and code](https://codesandbox.io/s/chapter-5-all-about-context-spjh6f).

 ## Making our web3 data available to our app
 Looking forward we are going to need these variables accessible by the whole of our app which means we need to implement a mechanism which is capable of doing this.